Call for Speakers

 If you will need financial assistance, reach out to our CFP team before proposal end date.
 While we cannot guarantee any level of assistance, we will do all that we can based upon available sponsorship and ticket dollars.

 Our review team will go through the abstracts in anonymous mode.
 Speaker details will be hidden to our review team during the process.

 Speaker Perks & Accommodations

-In order to keep admission prices as low as possible for our first year, we strongly encourage speakers to ask for travel assistance from employers.
+In order to keep admission prices as low as possible for our third year, we strongly encourage speakers to ask for travel assistance from employers.
 However, we acknowledge that this often results in a far less diverse group of speakers.

 Welcome to speaking!
 If you are looking for some written guidance, CodeMash offers excellent advice in their Call for Speakers.